Deposits

 Exporting Deposit Invoices

-To export a Deposit Invoice to your accounting service, you need to ensure that the Deposit Item you've setup has a code assigned to it which corresponds to the correct account in that accounting software.
+To export a Deposit Invoice to your accounting service, ensure that the Deposit Item you've set up has a code assigned to it that corresponds to the correct account in that accounting software.

 If the item does not have an income code/category value, you will need to either: